 71111.24-01 INSPECTION OBJECTIVE

-01.01 To verify that surveillance testing, including IST activities, provides objective evidence that risk- or safetysignificant structures, systems, and components (SSCs) remain capable of performing their intended safety function and maintain their operational readiness consistent with their design and licensing bases.
+01.01 To verify that surveillance testing, including IST activities, provides objective evidence that risk- or safety-significant structures, systems, and components (SSCs) remain capable of performing their intended safety function and maintain their operational readiness consistent with their design and licensing bases.

 01.02 To verify that PMT procedures and testing activities adequately verify system operability and functionality after the completion of maintenance.